 We are not permitted to distribute dividends or make other distributions to stockholders in any year in which we do not have any net income or unappropriated earnings (excluding reserves).
-The ROC Company Act also requires that 10% of our annual net income, less prior years' losses and outstanding tax, if any, be set aside as a legal reserve until the accumulated legal reserve equals our paid-in capital.
+The ROC Company Act also requires that 10% of our annual net income, less prior years' losses and outstanding tax, if any, be set aside as a legal reserve until the accumulated legal reserve equals our paidin capital.
 We may also set aside special reserve as determined by our stockholders at a stockholders' meeting.
 In addition, our articles of incorporation provide that at least 50% of the remaining portion of the net income, less prior years' losses, outstanding taxes, the legal reserve and any special reserve, plus unappropriated earnings from prior years will be distributed as dividends to stockholders.
 Under our articles of incorporation, not less than 50% of the total amount of the distributed dividends must be in cash, but if the cash dividends to be distributed are less than NT\$0.10 per share, the dividends may be distributed in the form of shares.
 Pursuant to our current articles of incorporation, prior to distributing any dividends to our stockholders, we were required to first distribute (i) between 2% and 5% of the distributable earnings to employees as bonuses and (ii) not more than 0.2% of the distributable earnings to directors as compensation.
-Also, in accordance to a clarification letter issued by the Ministry of Economic Affairs of Taiwan for the explanation of Article 64 of the Business Accounting Law, employee bonuses are categorized as an expense instead of as distributable earnings.
+According to the latest ROC Company Act amended as of May 20, 2015, earnings can no longer be distributed to employees' lost potential earnings, the amended ROC Company Act also provides that the company must stipulate a specific amount or percentage of profits to be distributed to employees as bonuses.
+The bonuses may, subject to a resolution of the board of directors, be distributed to employees in way of cash or shares.
+We will amend our Articles of Incorporation at our annual general stockholders' meeting scheduled on June 24, 2016 to reflect the changes in ROC Company Act.
+We do not expect the changes to have a material impact on our financial results, because we have categorized employee bonuses as an expense instead of as distributable earnings since 2008 in accordance to a clarification letter issued by the Ministry of Economic Affairs of Taiwan for the explanation of Article 64 of the Business Accounting Law.